crate/crate/docs/config/cluster.rst

   The setting ``gateway.expected_nodes`` defines the total number of nodes expected in the cluster.
-It is evaluated together with ``gateway.recover_after_nodes`` to decide if the cluster can proceed with recovery.
+It is evaluated together with ``gateway.recover_after_nodes`` to decide if the cluster can start with recovery.

   ..
 CAUTION::